-Ever since I was a young child, I dreamt of living in exotic places and speaking the many languages of the world.
+Ever since I was a young child I dreamt of living in exotic places and speaking the many languages of the world.
 Secretly, I admired people who could learn multiple languages—they all looked so smart!

-This meant I couldn’t tell a story, talk about my day, barely ask a question, or let someone know what I would be doing tomorrow evening.
-My listening skills were worse.
+This meant I couldn’t tell a story, talk about my day, ask a question, or let someone know what I would be doing tomorrow.
+My listening skills were worse off.
 That’s kind of sad, isn’t it?

 The typical class format for immersion courses is a 1 on 1 session with an assigned tutor.
 The best value learning packages are offered for one week as semi-intensive (2 hours per day) or intensive (4 hours per day).

 I prefer sessions with plenty of discussion about topics that I like.
 My first tutor was a beautiful woman in her early twenties.
 As you could expect she was nice to look at, but after 4 hours of boring conversation, all the expresso in the world couldn’t keep me engaged.

 After that experience, I made sure to voice my requirements to every academic coordinator so they’d assign tutors who could nerd out with me.